konstantinosalatzas/pylanche/README.md

 If the value of `operation` is:

-* `receive`, then another input parameter `duration` is expected with the number of seconds to receive.
+* `receive`, then another input parameter `duration` is expected with the number of seconds to receive
-* `send`, then another input parameter `count` is expected with the number of events to send.
+* `send`, then another input parameter `count` is expected with the number of events to send

 ## Configuration